sergeshustoff/dikt/README.md

 Under the hood primary constructor will be called for SomethingElse and SomeSingleton.
 If constructor requires some parameters - they will be retrieved form module's properties and functions.

 ### Module
-Any class or object that has a function marked with `@Create`, `@Provide`, `@CreateSingle` or `@ProvideSingle` is essentially a module.
+Any class or object that has a function marked with `@Create`, `@Provide` or `@CreateSingle` is essentially a module.
 We don't need additional annotation for it, but if you need content of another 'module' provided as dependency in generated functions, you need to mark that type as module using annotation `@UseModules` on function, its containing class or file.

 ### Singleton
-There are no true singletons in DI.kt, but instead you can use `@CreateSingle` or `@ProvideSingle` annotations to generate functions backed by lazy properties.
+There are no true singletons in DI.kt, but instead you can use `@CreateSingle` annotation to generate functions backed by lazy properties.
 Such function will return the same instance each time they called as long as they called for the same instance of containing class.
 Effectively it gives each module a scope of their own and makes the scoping more understandable.

 ## Annotations